-Two leading analysts believe this is very much the case.
+Two leading analysts believe this is certainly the case.
 Macquarie Capital Securities analyst Damian Thong predicts Sony will launch the PlayStation 5 in 2018.
 Thong claims (via Wall Street Journal) that Sony will release its next-gen PlayStation in the second half of the year.

 Normally these sort of rumours are ignored, especially with such little noise coming from Sony.
 However, Thong correctly predicted the PS4 Slim and PS4 Pro.
 It’s worth taking his words into consideration.